 A short walk from Getsemani is the San Felipe Castle.

 British arrogance is very much on display here.
 The British, led by Edward Vernon, believed they had won the Battle of Cartagena de Indias after the Spanish retreated inland.
 Vernon promptly sent a messenger back to motherland with news of victory.
-But as Vernon’s navy tried to land and take Cartagena, they could not get past the San Felipe Castle.
-Vernon suffered heavy losses and it was actually a decisive victory for the Spanish.

 The British minted this coin when the messenger arrived with false news of their victory – “The Spanish pride pulled down by Admiral Vernon”.